 “When you are invested properly, money management is relatively simple.
 [We] adjust trading size for profits and losses using Richard Dennis’ model for volatility.
 No trader can control volatility completely, but you can improve your odds.”

 Improving those odds or getting at the probabilities is central to any trend following trading system.
-Pierre Simon knew and wrote about this concept in his book, Theorie Analytique des Probabilites, back in 1812:
+Pierre Simon knew and wrote about this concept in his book, Theorie Analytique des Probabilities, back in 1812:

 “It is remarkable that a science which began with the consideration of games of chance should have become the most important object of human knowledge.
 The most important questions of life are, for the most part, really only problems of probability.”